alexmul1114/alexmul1114/README.md

 ### Hi there 👋

-My name is Alex Mulrooney and I am a sophomore EE major at the University of Delaware.
+My name is Alex Mulrooney and I am a junior EE major at the University of Delaware.

-I'm currently taking classes in data structures, optimization, circuits, embedded systems, and solid state electronics.
-I'm also working on research on applying fMRI data to SVM image classifiers to see if the brain data can be used to improve image classifier performace.
+I'm currently taking classes in statisical learning, convex optimization, digital signal processing, and more.
+I'm also working on research on applying contrastive learning to fine tune neural networks using human fMRI data to make them more predictive of the brain.